andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 	   }
 ```

-For the reducer part we use an arraylist and the package collection in a hand-written implementation of an ascending sort.
+For the reducer part we use an arraylist and the package collection to implementat a and-written sorting algorithm.
 We have two Arraylists to store both the words and their respective counts.
 Then we use the collections package to find
-the minimum of the list, then we store it, and delete the row of our list.
+the minimum of the list, then we store it, and delete the corresponding rows in our lists.
 Below is our code for the reducer:

 ```javascript